UVvirus/writeups/README.md

 5)You'll be greeted with this:cyctfilovesalt

-Enclose this value within the curly braces.
+6)Enclose this value within the curly braces.
 That is the flag.

 Flag: cyctf{ilovesalt}